 All degree-seeking U.S. Citizen and Permanent Resident students who are enrolled towards a bachelors, masters, professional or doctoral degree at the Colorado School of Mines are eligible for the SHIP.
 This includes domestic students enrolled in the Masters of Science Degree in Mineral and Energy Economics at CSM and the Diplôme d’Ingénieur in Petroleum Economics and Management from IFP.
 Eligibility begins with enrollment in any course towards a degree.

 The following U.S. Citizen and Permanent Resident students are not eligible to enroll in the SHIP:

 - Individuals taking courses in Special Programs and Continuing Education (SPACE)

-- Individuals enrolled in courses or degree programs online only
+- Individuals enrolled in courses or degree programs that are online only

-Excludes international students enrolled for a course at Mines, where another institution holds the visa.
+- International students enrolled for a course at Mines when another higher education institution holds the Visa documentation

-Excludes International Scholars who have been awarded research, teaching or faculty appointments.
+- International Scholars who have been awarded research, teaching or faculty appointments

 The following students are not eligible to enroll in the SHIP:

-Non-degree U.S. Citizens and Permanent Residents, regardless of the number of credit hours, and
+- Non-degree U.S. Citizens and Permanent Residents, regardless of the number of credit hours

-Colorado School of Mines Student Health Insurance Plan does not offer dependent enrollment.
+Colorado School of Mines Student Health Insurance Plan does not offer dependent coverage.